 How to Achieve Cornrows?

-Cornrows are created by parting a section of hair and braiding the section so that it is connected to the scalp.
+Cornrows are created by parting a section of hair and braiding the section to connect to the scalp.
 This method can be done to the entire head or part of the head.
 For some, getting the hang of the cornrow technique is quite difficult, but it isn’t impossible to do.
 This is a hairstyle that may take you a few tries and a lot of practice to get the hang of it.

 1. Begin by prepping your hair

 Your hair should be washed, conditioned, and thoroughly moisturized.
-Cornrows can be a very taxing hairstyle for your scalp and length of your hair so, making sure your hair is fully moisturized and healthy can combat breakage.
-The Shea Moisture Jamaican Black Castor Oil Lotion is a great option.
+Cornrows can be a very taxing hairstyle for your scalp and the length of your hair so, making sure your hair is fully moisturized, and healthy can combat breakage.
+The Shea Moisture Strengthen & Restore Leave-In Conditioner is a great option.
 It is optional to blow dry your hair or leave it in its natural state.